thegambler111/CoolObsVault/01_Experience/IoT/Zigbee2MQTT/Setup/Z2M setup Orange Pi Zero/Z2M setup Orange Pi Zero.md

 	- <https://gist.github.com/patoi/f725a9a39d0145bcda4c3796b6419db7>
 	- <https://gist.github.com/joepie91/73ce30dd258296bd24af23e9c5f761aa>

-# Update Zigbee2MQTT to the latest version
+# Update original Zigbee2MQTT to the latest version
+- If you are using Viettel version of Zigbee2MQTT, do not follow this
+	- Contact Haint126 or Ductm27 for instructions

 ```bash
 # Stop Zigbee2MQTT and go to directory
 sudo systemctl stop zigbee2mqtt